armory/docs/content/en/docs/armory-admin/manual-service-account.md

 * Permissions for the service account to create/read/update/delete objects in the relevant Kubernetes cluster (or namespace)
 * A kubeconfig that has access to the service account through a token or some other authentication method.

-The [spinnaker-tools binary](https://github.com/armory/spinnaker-tools) was built to create all of the above objects.
-If you want to create these manually or need to know what is going on, use the following steps to create these objects .
+The [spinnaker-tools binary](https://github.com/armory/spinnaker-tools) creates all of the above objects.
+See {{< linkWithTitle "kubernetes-account-add.md" >}} if you want to use the `spinnaker-tools` binary.
+Otherwise, if you want to create these objects manually or need to know what is going on, use this document.

+{{% alert title="Attention" color="warning" %}}
-**This document primarily uses `kubectl` and assumes you have access to permissions that can create and/or update these resources in your Kubernetes cluster:**
+This document primarily uses `kubectl` and assumes you have access to permissions that can create and/or update these resources in your Kubernetes cluster:

-- **Kubernetes Service Account(s)**
+- Kubernetes Service Account(s)
-- **Kubernetes Roles and Rolebindings**
+- Kubernetes Roles and Rolebindings
-- **(Optionally) Kubernetes ClusterRoles and Rolebindings**
+- (Optionally) Kubernetes ClusterRoles and Rolebindings

+{{% /alert %}}

-## Create the service account
+## Create the Kubernetes Service Account

 You can use the following manifest to create a service account.
 Replace `NAMESPACE` with the namespace you want to use and, optionally, rename the service account.